LYMPHOCYTIC LEUKEMIA IN DOGS

 WHAT IS A MONOCLONAL GAMMOPATHY?
 WHAT IS HYPERVISCOSITY SYNDROME?

 Antibodies are members of a group of blood proteins called “gamma globulins.”
 When an infection occurs, B-cell lymphocytes begin to produce antibodies.
-Not all B-cell lymphocytes with produce antibodies, only the ones that recognize the infectious organism.
+Not all B-cell lymphocytes produce antibodies, only the ones that recognize the infectious organism.
 Each activated lymphocyte will divide over and over with all the daughter cells ultimately producing antibodies against a specific portion of the infectious agent.
 Each member of a line of daughter cells is called a "clone" and, when all is said and done, there are many clonal lines each producing their own unique antibody.
 The gamma globulin levels in the bloodstream are high because of all the antibodies present but because many clonal lines are involved, there are many antibody shapes present.
-This type of gamma globulin elevation is called a "polyclonal gammopathy."
+This type of gamma globulin elevation is called a "polyclonal gammopathy" and generally indicates immune stimulation or infection.

 Lymphocyte cancer is not like infection.
 Infection stimulates many lymphocyte clones to divide but cancer stems from one single cell gone wrong.
 There is only clonal line involved.
 If that clonal line is an antibody-producing lymphocyte line, then only one antibody is produced.
 The gamma globulin levels still rise but there is only one antibody shape present.
 This is called a "monoclonal gammopathy" because only one single line of daughter cells participates.
 This is a very unusual way for antibodies to be produced and the list of conditions that can stimulate only one clonal line like this is short: